 The IAAO Standard on Ratio Studies publishes uniformity standards using the coefficient of dispersion (COD).
-The COD is calculated by taking the absolute value of the difference between the ratio for each property and the median ratio, adding these differences, and dividing by the number of properties.
+The COD is calculated by taking the difference between the ratio for each property and the median ratio (ignoring the positive and negative signs), adding these differences, and dividing by the number of properties.
 This determines the average deviation from the median.
 This amount is divided by the median to express the result as a percent of the median; this result is the COD.
 For example, a COD of 15 percent means that properties have ratios that on average deviate by 15 percent from the median ratio.